Sirio Bolaños Puchet is a PhD Student in the Connectomics team in the Simulation Neuroscience Division.

 Sirio has a Bachelors in Physics from the Universidad Nacional Autónoma de México and a Masters in Applied and Industrial Mathematics from the Universidad Autónoma Metropolitana – Iztapalapa, both in Mexico City.
 He received a Medal of University Merit for the best grades in his Master’s studies.

-Outside of work, Sirio likes to attend classical music concerts, read philosophy of science, play video games and go dancing.
+Outside of work, Sirio enjoys coding, going to the opera, playing video games/board games and dancing.